luaman/sauer-cvs/bin_unix/readme.txt

 all SDL libs, do a ldd for details).

-The servers need NO libs, no external files, no sound or video, just run it :) Server port is fixed at 28765, currently.
+The servers need NO libs, no external files, no sound or video, just run it :) Server ports are fixed at UDP 28785 and UDP 28786, currently.

 Make sure to chmod +x these binaries and the sauerbraten_unix script before running them.